• Skip to content

 Through the years, I’ve worked with many people who worked a second job to support their families.

-They would often have a couple of jobs doing the same types of work.
+They would often have a couple of jobs doing the same work.

 For example, a nurse working shifts at a couple of different hospitals.